CLICK, CLACK, MOO – COWS THAT TYPE – View on Amazon

 Besides, “The hens are cold too.
 They’d like electric blankets.”

-Poor Farmer Brown!
-He can’t run a farm without milk but will NOT be had by cows on strike!
-No electric blankets is his absolute stance and, in retaliation, the hens withhold their eggs.
-It has come to a stalemate where neither party will budge and there is an urgent need for arbitration and along comes Duck, the neutral party, waddling back and forth from farmer to barn with a typed ultimatum from the one side and more typed notes from the other.
-At last! – a deal is struck!
-A dandy deal for the critters and a duck-load of trouble for Farmer Brown!
+Poor Farmer Brown’s at his wits end.
+He cannot run a farm without milk and will NOT be had by cows on strike!
+No electric blankets is his absolute stance.
+In retaliation, the hens withhold their eggs.
+It has come to a stalemate where neither party will budge; there is an urgent need for arbitration and along comes Duck, the neutral party, waddling back and forth from farmer to barn with a typed ultimatum from the one side and more typed notes from the other.
+When a deal is struck it’s a dandy deal for the critters and a duck-load of trouble for Farmer Brown!

-This is definitely a smart and outrageous plot cutely illustrated by Betsy Lewin.
-Other than the use of grown-up words like ‘strike’ and ‘neutral party’ and ‘ultimatum’, the book is an easy read and it’s imaginative and silly and well-paced, with THE most unusual premise.
-Some writers have the neatest ideas!
+This is definitely one smart and outrageous plot, cutely illustrated by Betsy Lewin.
+Other than the use of grown-up words like ‘strike’ and ‘neutral party’ and ‘ultimatum’, the book is an easy read; it’s imaginative and silly and well-paced with THE most unusual premise.
+I thinks some writers have the neatest ideas!